Animal management or local law fine payment

 How to apply for a review

-Request a review of your local law or animal management fine online by submitting a request to review a local law or animal management fine.
+Request to review of a local law or animal management fine.
 Supporting documentation may be attached.

 In person or mail